andrvale/iutvalence-java-mp-2013-2014-ie1-p7/README.md

                                             -----------                      -----------------------

-To play in window display :
+To play in window display : You must click on a wanted case with the mouse when it's your turn.

 The grid is create as a 2 dimensions table.